Inside the referees’ locker room: An explanation of the controversial red card on Sounders’ Chad Marshall

 - Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more WATCH

 I’d been warned not to expect much: That MLS officials rarely respond to questions on video review calls and the most I’d get is a short, hand-written reply.
-Outside the locker room, accompanied by a Sounders official, we were met by a referee’s liaison who took my written question and told us Toldeo would have up to 15 minutes per league rules to decide whether to respond.
+Outside the locker room, accompanied by a Sounders official, we were met by a referee’s liaison who took my written question and told us Toledo would have up to 15 minutes per league rules to decide whether to respond.

 I’ve never been big on overplaying officiating calls in stories.
 Most officials are just trying to earn a living and the way they get to keep doing that is by getting as many calls right as they can.
 They don’t get them all right; but are judging plays — and even replays — in a hurried state that requires snap judgments after only a few looks at most.